 “In being gassed by Mustard Gas, your throat commences burning, like swallowing red-hot lead.
 Your eyes commence burning and swelling shut as if a hive of bees had stung you.
 Your voice goes from you till you can scarcely whisper.
 Then, a tremendous pressure hits your chest as if there is a weight of from 50 to 100 pounds ther.
 It was about five weeks from the time I was gassed before I was able to turn over.
 And, in fact, it was about Armistice Day when I began to sit up a little.”

 World War I would see the first large-scale use of aircraft for military purposes.
 Used at first for reconnaissance, the aircraft soon found other roles as well.
 As the use of aircraft proved advantageous, control of the skies was contested and the romanticized “Flying Aces” in their swift fighter planes attracted public notice.
 Meanwhile, the less glamorous reconnaissance flyers provided vital intelligence to the commanders on the ground, proving the worth of the airplane permanently.
 By the time American troops arrived in France, aircraft were a major component of wartime strategy on both sides.

-Although the machine gun is the weapon most often associated with trench warfare, it was actually the massed artillery of the Western Front that caused the most casualties.
+Although the machine gun is the weapon most often associated with trench warfare, actually the massed artillery of the Western Front caused the most casualties.
 The role of artillery in the First World War is difficult to overemphasize, both in its direct results and in the demoralizing effect of continuous bombardment.

 Courtesy of the South Carolina Historical Society